cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

 # Arithmetic operations
 Arithmetic operations are operations that have effect on numbers.
-Many of these operators, we already know, such as **addition**, **substraction**, **multiplication** * **division** and so on.
+Many of these operators, we already know, such as **addition**, **subtraction**, **multiplication** * **division** and so on.
 In Python, there are these same operators that we can use on numbers.
 Here is a list of them.

 - ## Addition
   The addition operator `+` can be used to add 2 numbers.
 Be careful with it, because it can also concatenate two strings.